Motoichi Kumagai: Biography

 Kumagai was born on 12 July 1909 in the village of Ōchi (会地村, Ōchi-mura) (now part of Achi), Shimoina District, Nagano Prefecture, Japan.
 His given name 元一 is generally romanized as "Motoichi", but is also sometimes written as "Motoiti" or "Motokazu".

 From 1930 to 1933, Kumagai worked as a teacher.
 He had his first work for children published in the May 1932 issue of the magazine Kodomo no Kuni.
 In 1936, he bought a Pearlette camera (a Konishiroku derivative of the Vest Pocket Kodak), with a simple meniscus lens, and started to use this to photograph village life.
 His first photograph collection was published two years later by Asahi Shinbunsha.

 He went to Tokyo in 1939 as a government photographer and was later sent three times to Manchukuo.
 After the war, he returned to teach in his village.
-A book of photographs of school life published by Iwanami Shoten in 1955 won a photography prize from Mainichi Shimbun.
+A book of photographs featuring school life published by Iwanami Shoten in 1955 won a photography prize from Mainichi Shimbun.

 Kumagai published books of works for children as well as books of photographs.
 His photographs are held in the permanent collection of the Tokyo Metropolitan Museum of Photography, and a volume of the series Nihon no Shashinka is dedicated to his work.
-He received various honours for his work, especially since around 1990.
-The village of Achi created a gallery, Kumagai Motoichi Shashin Dōgakan, for the permanent exhibition of his work.
+He has received various honours for his work since 1990.
+The village of Achi created a gallery called Kumagai Motoichi Shashin Dōgakan to permanently exhibit his work.

-He died on 6 November 2010, in a nursing home in Tokyo, of natural causes.
+He died of natural causes on 6 November 2010 in a nursing home in Tokyo.